meenal-shree/Analysis-of-crime-against-women-in-India-using-HIVE-and-HADOOP/README.md

 * What is the total average change in crimes between 2001 and 2012?

 ## Getting Started

+> All the operations below are for Windows OS.

 * Make sure that the virtualization is enabled for your system from the BIOS.
 * Install VMware Workshation Player.